-Component AIX HP-UX Linux 1+2 Solaris Windows Broker, Configuration Manager, and User Name Server 500 MB plus 300 MB temporary space 680 MB plus 300 MB temporary space 300 MB plus 300 MB temporary space 550 MB plus 300 MB temporary space 310 MB plus 300 MB temporary space Message Brokers Toolkit Not available Not available 5.0 GB plus 1.9 GB temporary space Not available 5.0 GB plus 1.9 GB temporary space
+Component AIX HP-UX Linux 1+2 Solaris Windows Broker, Configuration Manager, and User Name Server 500 MB plus 300 MB temporary space 1 300 MB plus 300 MB temporary space 310 MB plus 300 MB temporary space Message Brokers Toolkit Not available Not available 5.0 GB plus 1.9 GB temporary space Not available 5.0 GB plus 1.9 GB temporary space

 - 1. Requirements vary slightly on different Linux offerings; maximum figures are shown. - 2.
 The Message Brokers Toolkit is available on Linux (x86 platform) and Windows only. - If you install one of the database products supplied with WebSphere Event Broker, you need additional disk space: - DB2 Enterprise Server requires approximately 300 MB.
 This specification is for a Compact installation, which provides sufficient function for WebSphere Event Broker; if you choose a Typical or Custom installation additional storage might be required. - On Windows, ODBC (Open Database Connectivity) drivers for Cloudscape require approximately 105 MB. - On systems on which you create a broker, approximately 10 MB is required for the broker tables.
-If you create user databases that are accessed by message flows, additional space is required on those systems.

-z/OS See the section about DASD storage requirements in the Program Directory for WebSphere Event Broker for z/OS.
+If you create user databases that are accessed by message flows, additional space is required on those systems. - z/OS See the section about DASD storage requirements in the Program Directory for WebSphere Event Broker for z/OS.